KevinJaspal/simplellms.js/Readme.md

 - [X] Parses poorly formatted json that maybe returned from the LLM and retry logic
 - [X] Easy parallelization that helps in real-time app useage
 - [X] Analytics - latency of request, tokens used, model used
+- [X] Automatic retry when server hits a timeout
+    - We recently discovered the TP 99.99 for OpenAI for example jumps from ~10 seconds to 600 seconds.

 ### TODO (Roadmap)
 - [ ] Multiple requests with automatic majority answer selection and ability to define your own resolution function (avg, for booleans OR / AND)